How To Test The Crank Sensor (1997-2001 3.9L, 5.2L, 5.9L Chrysler)

 2. 2

-Ground the black lead of the multimeter to a good Ground point on the engine.
+Ground the black lead of the multimeter directly on the battery negative (-) terminal.

 3. 3